tdlib/td/example/uwp/README.md

 After this `TDLib` can be used from any UWP project, built in Visual Studio.

+Alternatively, you can build `TDLib` as a NuGet package, adding the option `-nupkg` to the `.\build.ps1` script invocation.
+The resulting package will be placed in the directory `build-uwp\nupkg`.

 ## Example of usage

 The `app/` directory contains a simple example of a C# application for Universal Windows Platform.
 Just open it with Visual Studio 2015 or later and run.